LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Unconstrained.rst

 In addition to the routines mentioned above, the SUNTimestepHeuristics_Unconstrained class provides the following constructor routine:

-.. c:function:: SUNTimestepHeuristics SUNTimestepHeuristicsUnconstrained(SUNContext sunctx)
+.. c:function:: SUNTimestepHeuristics SUNTimestepHeuristics_Unconstrained(SUNContext sunctx)

    This constructor function creates and allocates memory for a SUNTimestepHeuristics_Unconstrained object, and initializes its ``nst_acc`` counter